 Jason CampeauHometown: Rocky Mountain House, AB, CANADA

 Jason is a member of the Ottawa Regional Cancer Foundation.
-He lists his hobbies as “horse back riding and riding his ATV in the mountains.”
+He lists his hobbies as horseback riding side by side trips and camping.

 Outdoor Survival Canada